YuuichiNakamura/nuttx-task-tracer-doc/NuttXTaskTracer.md

 - `+a` : Enable recording the system call arguments.
 It records the arguments passed to the issued system call to the trace data.

-- `-a` : Disable recoding the system call arguments.
+- `-a` : Disable recording the system call arguments.

 - `+i` : Enable interrupt trace.
-It records the event of entering to and leaving from the interrupt handler which is occured while the tracing.
+It records the event of enter/leave interrupt handler which is occured while the tracing.
 All IRQs are recorded by default. `trace irq` command can filter the IRQs to be recorded.

 - `-i` : Disable interrupt trace.

-If no command parameters are given, display the current mode as the follows.
+If no command parameters are specified, display the current mode as the follows.

 Example:
 ```